pyhys/minimalmodbus/README.txt

 Then you can find the value and use an ASCII table to see if it is correct.

-The details printed in debug mode (messages and responses) are very useful for using the :mod:`dummy_serial` port for unit testing purposes.
-For examples, see the file :file:`test/test_minimalmodbus.py`
+The details printed in debug mode (messages and responses) are very useful for using the included dummy_serial port for unit testing purposes.
+For examples, see the file :file:`test/test_minimalmodbus.py`.

 More implementation details are found on http://minimalmodbus.sourceforge.net/develop.html